-In November 2008 the District passed a resolution officially abandoning the project.
+In November of 2008 the District passed a resolution officially abandoning the project.
 It was determined by the District that the funds originally accumulated for this project could be held as restricted for other water source developments.
-This contention is being challenged in a legal suit.
-If the court deems that the funds cannot be used for another alternative water source they are subject to return.
-Amounts are being accrued as deferred revenue.
+This contention was challenged in a legal suit filed in 2009.
+A landowner in the District brought this action among numerous causes of action, and included the District's four Proposition 218 Assessments.